Values File Settings for Containers Under Kubernetes

 - key

-The Kubernetes config map key name given to the reference value in the config map.
+The Kubernetes ConfigMap key name given to the referenced value in the ConfigMap.

 ca-certificates.crt